-I'm Riccardo, software developer.
+I'm Riccardo, Solutions Architect.
 I love new challenges and learning new things.

-While I'm not busy studying or working I like to contribute to opensource projects, reporting bugs and writing patches.
+While I'm not busy studying or working or enjoying Germans's beers I like contributing to opensource projects, reporting bugs and writing patches.
 Lately, I focus mainly on Gitlab.

 In 160 chars: Traveller, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.